pnp/sp-dev-fx-webparts/samples/react-events-aggregator/README.md

 - The use the SPFx event aggregator to subscribe and receive broadcasted messages (events).
 - Unit tests including spies, mocks and faking class methods and properties.

+## Disclaimer

+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+---
 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-events-aggregator" />